ignacya/FlySearch/tutorials/01-environment.md

 If you are using our environment directly you need to handle the `UnrealDiedException` during the requests to the environment.
 You do not need to restart it _but_ this exception is meant to communicate to you that the UE5's internal state during your experiment was _lost_, and you need to restore it appropriately (probably by calling the `reset` method and then restarting a trajectory evaluation).

 If you are using our testing script, you don't need to worry about that because handling of those situations is implemented by us (inside the `TrajectoryEvaluator` class).

+## Minor note: Previous coordinate system

+Note that for some of logged runs we provide in `all_logs`, you may notice that model's movement along the `y` coordinate does not match with coordinate changes (and is, in fact, flipped).
+This is not a cause for concern and is merely a divergence between Unreal's coordinate system and our own, where `y` axis grow in opposite directions.
+Formerly, we logged coordinates as the "lower-level" coordinate system saw them, but this was fixed in newer version of our environment.

+(Note that since object is located at (0, 0, 0) that fact didn't impact model evaluation).